Happiness Happensabout 1600 words

 When Alex returned he said, “Irene says, ‘Just a car car—gray.’
 With two doors, Irene thinks.”

 Yeah.
-The silver Mercury Cougar was easy to find, parked under a live oak.
+The silver Merc was easy to find, parked under a live oak.
 But no one in the car?
 Was this even her car?
 Those wheels had to be like year ’97.
-So, she hadn’t married anybody rich yet?
+So, at least she probably hadn’t married a millionaire yet.
 Then he saw her, unmarried or not—standing alone in the darkness of the ocean beach near the café.

 The first time he’d seen her she was in the ocean, off Virginia Beach.
 Some Viking poet might have named her The Water Girl, The Sea Maiden.
 She was becalmed in her catamaran, its small sail dangling helplessly as an offshore current pushed her slowly towards Portugal.
 Martin, in diving gear, ducked under the pounding surf and swam out to her.
 He still remembered that pale-green water churning white in high-noon brightness—on that not so long-ago summer that seemed a thousand years away.